 Rattlesnake Advisory

-In early spring, snakes emerge from winter hibernation and become more active.
-Rattlesnakes are native to California and occur in a variety of wildland habitats, as well as in rural and urban areas.
-Rattlesnakes are more active in warm weather, which can lead to more encounters with humans and dogs, especially along trails and roads.
-Visitors are encouraged to keep snake safety precautions in mind when visiting East Bay Regional Parks throughout the spring, summer, and fall seasons.
+Rattlesnakes are native to California and, like other snakes, emerge from winter hibernation in early spring and become more active.
+This can lead to more encounters with humans and dogs, especially along trails and roads, but also in rural and urban areas.
+East Bay Regional Parks visitors are encouraged to keep snake safety precautions in mind when visiting throughout the spring, summer, and fall seasons.

 Snakes are an important resource in the natural environment.
-They are prime controlling agents of rodents and other reptile populations.
-Enjoy them from afar and leave them where they are found.
-Collecting, killing, or removing any plants or animals from the Park District is illegal.
+They are primary controlling agents of rodents and other reptile populations.
+Enjoy snakes from afar and leave them where they are found.
+Collecting, killing, or removing any plants or animals from East Bay Regional Parks is illegal.
 Please help protect all wildlife and their environment.

 - Scan the ground ahead of you as you walk, jog, or ride.